Passion of Jesus: The Stations of the Cross

 The Stations of the Cross are a series of religious reflections describing or depicting Christ carrying the cross to his crucifixion.
 Most Catholic churches, as well as many Anglican, Lutheran, and Methodist parishes, contain Stations of the Cross, typically placed at intervals along the sidewalls of the nave; in most churches, they are small plaques with reliefs or paintings, although in others they may be simple crosses with a numeral in the center.
 The tradition of moving around the Stations to commemorate the Passion of Christ began with Francis of Assisi and extended throughout the Catholic Church in the medieval period.
 It is most commonly done during Lent, especially on Good Friday, but it can be done on other days as well, especially Wednesdays and Fridays.

 The Passion Offices

 The Passion Offices were the special prayers said by various Catholic communities, particularly the Passionist fathers to commemorate the Passion of Christ.

 The Little Office of the Passion

 Another devotion is the Little Office of the Passion created by Francis of Assisi (1181/82–1226).
-He ordered this office around the medieval association of five specific moments in Jesus' Passion with specific hours of the day.
+He ordered this office around the medieval association of five specific moments in Jesus's Passion with specific hours of the day.
 Having then attributed these to hours of the Divine Office, he arrived at this schema: